 The present business world largely depends on information.
-In fact, what we are living in at present is considered as an information age, and information is as important as our organizational assets.
+In fact, what we are living in at present is considered as information age, and information is as important as our organizational assets.
 However, protecting this information is becoming essential in this modern world.
 Information breaches arise when it falls in the hands of hackers or unauthorised users whose intention is to steal it and cause destruction to organizational reputation.

 As we are aware of the security breaches, it is better to have the tools which can protect the information from falling into the hands of hackers.
 Managing security is becoming very important these days.
-The Security Information and Event Management System (SIEM) is a significant approach to protect the organizational data.
+The Security Information and Event Management System (SIEM) is a significant approach to protect organizational data.

 The Security Information and Event Management system ingests event information from a wide variety of sources, which include security software, network infrastructure, appliances, and many other applications that run in an organization.

 A SIEM performs two significant functions: one is to collect, store, analyze, investigate, and record the log information for forensics, regulatory compliance, and the other thing is to examine the data to detect the future breaches and prevent them in advance before they cause any harm to the organization.

 There are various Security information and event management tools available in the market to secure information from the breaches.
 Few among them are HP ArcSight, Splunk Enterprise Security, AlienVault Unified Security Management, IBM QRadar, McAfee Enterprise Security Manager, LogRhythm Security Intelligence Platform, RSA NetWitness, etc.

 Here, in this blog, we are going to compare two of the popular SIEM tools, which are IBM QRadar and Splunk.
 Let's discuss the features of each tool and the significant differences.